AJ-s03/The-speaker/README.md

-# The-speaker
+# The-Speaker

-  The speaker is a prototype virtual assistant which is currently under development..
+  The Speaker is a prototype virtual assistant which is currently under development..